NativeScript/capacitor-docs/index.md

 actionText: Become Empowered
 actionLink: /introduction
 features:
-- title: Explanations
+- title: Explore
-  details: A look at what this is all about and how to use it.
+  details: Let's explore how this integration works what's available.
   # context:
   #   someHTML: <a href="/introduction">Introduction</a>
 - title: Getting Started
   details: Scripting native is fun but don't take our word for it.
 Try it!
 - title: Solutions
-  details: Find exciting solutions to Capacitor Community Proposals.
+  details: Find effective solutions to Capacitor Community Proposals.
 footer: © NativeScript TSC 2021
 ---